dotnet/runtime/docs/coreclr/building/debugging-instructions.md

 - `<host-path>`: The path to the dotnet or corerun executable, potentially in the `<runtime-path>` folder.
 - `<path-to-libsosplugin.so>`: The path to libsosplugin.so, should be in the `<runtime-path>` folder.

 lldb should start debugging successfully at this point.
-You should see stacktraces with resolved symbols for libcoreclr.so.
+You should see stack traces with resolved symbols for libcoreclr.so.
 At this point, you can run `plugin load <libsosplugin.so-path>`, and begin using SOS commands, as above.

 ##### Example